kube-object-storage/lib-bucket-provisioner/README.md

 an object store, but an object store can store buckets for OBCs across multiple namespaces.
 1. if used then `bucketName` must be empty.
 The value here is the prefix in a random name and `bucketName` will be set to this generated name.
-1. storageClassName is used to target the desired Object Store.
-Used by the operator to get the object-store service URL.
+1. storageClass which defines the object-store service and the bucket provisioner.
 1. SSL defines whether the connection to the bucket requires SSL authentication.
-1. predefined bucket ACL.
-Values:
+1. predefined bucket ACLs:
 {"BucketCannedACLPrivate", "BucketCannedACLPublicRead", "BucketCannedACLPublicReadWrite", "BucketCannedACLAuthenticatedRead".
 1. versioned determines if versioning is enabled.
 1. additionalConfig gives non-AWS S3 providers a location to set proprietary config values (tenant, namespace...).